Youth offending team: Youth caution and youth conditional caution

 Youth cautions were reintroduced by the Legal Aid, Sentencing and Punishment of Offenders Act 2012 (LASPO) in April 2013, to replace reprimands and final warnings.
 A youth conditional caution had already been introduced a few years earlier (first piloted in 2009).
 In reintroducing youth cautions the government, in essence, returned to the pre YOT ways of dealing with juvenile offenders who are not prosecuted.
 Like reprimands and final warnings, the juvenile has to admit the offence to receive a caution.

 Penalty notice for disorder (PND)

 Available for a range of offences.
 If the penalty notice is paid within a specified period the young person does not receive a criminal record for the offence.

-Youth restorative disposal (YRD)
+Youth restorative disposal (YRD) or Community Resolution (CR)

-As an alternative to one of the formal disposals listed above, the police may agree to allow the young person to make an apology and /or repair damage/ make costs without any further action.
-This type of disposal is often used where the young person has no previous offending history and the offence is considered to be one suitable for resolution without formal intervention.
+As an alternative to one of the formal disposals listed above, the police may agree to allow the young person to apologise and/or repair damage/ make costs without any further action.
+This process is called restorative justice and it includes several community based practices.
+This type of restorative justice, out of course disposal is often used where the young person has had no previous offending history and the offence is considered to be one suitable for resolution without formal intervention.
 The use of such disposals varies from police force to police force.
-Careful monitoring of their use is required to ensure they are only used appropriately and not primarily as a means of police saving time and, or, improving the 'clear up' rate.
+Careful monitoring of their use is required to ensure they are only used appropriately and not primarily as a means of police saving time and/or improving the 'clear up' rate.